neurodroid/stimfit/doc/sphinx/howto/resistances.rst

     {\displaystyle R=\frac{\Delta V}{I} }

-Resistance can be calculated when recording the current once the voltage difference is known.
-A python routine should calculate the current difference, and resistance will be calculated giving the amplitude of the voltage current.
+In voltage clamp, resistance can be calculated by recording the current once the voltage difference is known.
+This Python routine should calculate the current difference, and resistance will be calculated given the voltage amplitude.
-The following routine can be found in the ``Stimfit`` program directory (C:\\Program Files\\Stimfit in Windows or /usr/lib/python2.5/site-packages/Stimfit in Linux, assuming python2.5 is your current python environment is your current python environment).
+The following routine can be found in the ``Stimfit`` program directory (C:\\Program Files\\Stimfit in Windows or /usr/lib/python2.5/site-packages/Stimfit in Linux, assuming python2.5 is your current python environment).
 You can find it with the name **charlie.py** (in acknowledgment to Charlie, for her contribution to the development of the given routine).

 =======================
 The resistance function
 =======================

 Note that this function assumes that current is recorded in pA.
 It sets the stf cursors (peak and baseline) to calculate the current deviation in response to the voltage difference.
-Finally, the voltage **amplitude** should be enter in mV.
+Finally, the voltage **amplitude** should be entered in mV.

 ::